WGMB-TV: Programming

+News operation

 On March 12, 2007, WGMB debuted a local newscast entitled Fox News Louisiana airing weeknights at 9 p.m.
 In the summer of 2008, the newscast was rebranded as Fox News Baton Rouge.
 WGMB also produces and pre-records the 9 p.m. newscast for sister station KADN-TV in Lafayette, and formerly did so for KMSS-TV in Shreveport.
 The KMSS-TV evening newscast is now handled by sister station KTAL.
 The newscast was expanded to an hour in February 2013.

 On August 20, 2007, WGMB debuted Fox News Louisiana AM to counter the national morning shows; the newscast, anchored by Rachel Slavik and Lauren Unger, featured eight weather updates an hour from meteorologist Jesse Gunkel.
 It also was simulcast on sister station WNTZ in Alexandria, although stories from that area rarely made it to the program.
 On December 2, 2008, WGMB canceled its morning newscast due to cost cuts; at the same time, the station also laid off an undisclosed number of employees.
 WGMB's sister station, NBC affiliate WVLA, would continue to air its 6 a.m. local newscast, which precedes Today.

 On April 28, 2009, WGMB announced the discontinuation of all locally produced newscasts.
 Production of the 9 p.m. newscast was then moved to sister station KETK-TV in Tyler, Texas.
 WGMB also aired a 30-minute sports program called The Show on Sunday nights at 9 p.m., which was also produced by KETK.
 On January 3, 2011, WGMB returned to producing its 9 p.m. newscast locally from Baton Rouge.

-On September 21, 2015, WGMB debuted a new set and graphics, in line with other Nexstar Fox affiliates KMSS and KARD in Shreveport and Monroe, respectively.
-The station also adopted the news themes "Inergy" and "Extreme" (the latter was also being used simultaneously on rival station WBRZ until late 2016) in place of the "Fox Affiliate News Theme."

 On April 12, 2016, WGMB debuted a 5:30 p.m. weekday newscast.
 WGMB's newscast re-airs on sister station WBRL at 10:30 p.m.
 WGMB also produces two weekend sports programs: Geaux Nation, which focuses on LSU athletics and also airs on sister station KLFY in Lafayette, and Inside the Jaguar Nation, which focuses on Southern University athletics.

+On January 10, 2025, WGMB and WVLA debuted new graphics and news music, uniting all the newscasts produced by the two stations under the title Louisiana First News.
+WGMB also updated its station logo.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: